Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 Limpy and droopy leaves in Dendrobium Phalaenopsis Orchid are caused by underwatering.
 Do not allow the soil to dry out completely.

 Water the orchid thoroughly during the growing season to maintain the soil moderately moist and allow only the top half of the soil to dry out between waterings.
+Reduce watering in the cold season to maintain the slightly moist but do not allow it to dry out completely.
+Learn more on how to water houseplants the right way.

 Dark-green leaves

-Move it to a brighter spot where it will receive bright, indirect light of about 10 hours per day or instal a grow light if the natural light is not sufficient.
+Dark green leaves in Dendrobium Phalaenopsis Orchid indicate that the orchid is not getting enough light.
+Move it to a brighter spot where it will receive bright indirect light of about 10 hours per day or instal grow lights if the natural light is not sufficient.
+The leaves of a Hard Caned Dendrobium Orchid that is receiving the correct light should be light green.

 Yellowish leaves

+Yellowish leaves in Dendrobium Phalaenopsis Orchid indicate that the orchid is getting too much light.
 Position the orchid in a shadier spot.
 The leaves of a Hard Caned Dendrobium Orchid that is receiving the correct amount of light should be light green.

 Brown soft leaf spots